oleg-nenashev/mocks-as-code-demo/README.md

 # Workshop - AWS Mocks as Code for Configuration Management

 Can you do full-stack development with Java?
-You can!
+Yes, you can!
 And what about full-stack platform engineering?
 You can do it too!
+And yes, you still need to test it.

 In this demo, we build a full-Java implementation for all key aspects of an application:

 - The application itself - Spring Boot